agworkgit/travel-fanatix/README.md

 ## Description

 Have you ever tried to plan your day in a foreign city and been unsure where to start?

 The Travel Fanatix daily travel planner allows you to create and organise a schedule of activities for your day.

 The travel planner will provide you with five recommended points of interest, along with the corresponding address, description and its rank on TripAdvisor.

 If the point of interest is something you want to see, add it to your planner with the press of a button!

 ## URL

+Check the deployed web app at the following link <https://agworkgit.github.io/edx-project-1/>

 ## APIs